nurskek/quiz-app/README.md

 Runs from localhost.

-Initially, it should have been trivia app like 'who wants to win million', but I learned late that application should have been more complex.
+Initially, it should have been trivia app like 'who wants to win million', but I learned late that application should have been more complex (misunderstood the notion of trivia).

 This app has